MoonModules/WLED-Docs/docs/soundreactive/Line-Input.md

 ### Pin Config

-For both the LyraT v4.3 and the AiThinker v2.2 use the following pin config
+The LyraT v4.3 and some AiThinker v2.2 boards use the following pin config:

+* Type: ES8388
 * IS2 SD = 35
 * I2S WS = 25
 * I2S SCK = 5
 * I2S MCLK = 0
 * I2C SDA = 18
 * I2C SCL = 23

+Other revisions of the AiThinker v2.2 boards use the following pins:

+Note: the underside of ESP32 overhang shows ESP32-A1S B221 and B238 on two boards with this config - the "B" or "B2" may be hints as to revision.

+* Type: ES8388
+* IS2 SD = 35
+* I2S WS = 25
+* I2S SCK = 27
+* I2S MCLK = 0
+* I2C SDA = 33
+* I2C SCL = 32